 When it comes to foraging, nothing says “end of summer” like wild plums.
 During those late August/early September days of cool mornings and moderately warm afternoons, I know without looking that American and Canada plums are coming ripe.Continue reading “Foraging in Minnesota: Wild Plums”

-Just the other day I was driving down a forest road in central Minnesota.
-As I glanced into the woods on my left, a flash of orange caught my attention.
+As I drove down a forest road in central Minnesota the other day, a flash of orange in the woods caught my attention.

-I slammed on the brakes and backed up so I could take it home with me.Continue reading “Foraging in Minnesota: Chicken of the Woods”
+I slammed on the brakes and backed up so I could take it home.Continue reading “Foraging in Minnesota: Chicken of the Woods”

 A couple days ago, my daughter found a single cherry.
 I could not have been more elated.